 Halperin: But you welcome scrutiny of your business record, is that right?

-If Mitt were merely running for congress, you’d say, “What a know-nothing bitch.”
-But he’s Republican and running for president, so you’re supposed to say, “What a testy block of granite,” or something.
-Don’t tread on me.
-Because I’m going to bed, alright?
+If Mitt were merely running for congress, you’d say, “What an uptight bitch.”
+But since he’s Republican and running for president you’re supposed to say, “What a block of granite!” or something.

 Now, as usual, when an election approaches, Republicans pull together nicely.
 And so it goes.
-Increasingly, Team Wullard will have surrogates and heavy hitters available to do what poor TCWWT can’t.
-Speak.
-To humans.
+Increasingly, Team Willard will have surrogates and heavy hitters available to do what the poor CWWT can’t.
+Speak to humans.
 On Thursday, this guy did it: